Historical Institutional Abuse (Northern Ireland) Act 2019

 - Survivors of institutional abuse in Northern Ireland (1922-1995): May receive compensation and support services.

-- Families of deceased survivors: May be eligible to claim compensation on behalf of the deceased.
+- Families of deceased survivors: May be eligible to apply for compensation on behalf of deceased individuals.

-- Institutions and organizations involved: May be required to provide information to the Board.
+- Institutions and organisations: May be required to provide information to the Board.

-- Legal professionals: Involved in providing advice and assistance to applicants and in appeals processes.
+- Legal professionals: Involved in providing advice and assistance to applicants.

 Powered by nyModel